 - Persons who pursuant to the provisions of the Hellenic Civil Code have been fully deprived of their right to exercise their civil rights on their own.

 - All those persons so deprived by virtue of an irrevocable criminal sentence, for one of the crimes cited in the Penal and Military Penal Code for such time as that deprivation persists.

 How to vote

 Voters should go to the polling station and present themselves to the returning board which will examine their identification and verify whether they are registered in the electoral rolls.
 Voters will enter the polling station one by one or in groups of small numbers in the order they arrive or in the manner laid down by each returning board.
 Voters should identify themselves by presenting their police ID cards to the returning board.
-Voters who do have not ID cards, can present their passports instead.
+Voters who do have not ID cards, in order to be identified have to present a temporary certificate of the competent authority or their passport or their driving license or their personal health booklet issued by any insurance fund.
+EU citizens should identify themselves by presenting a valid identity document (passport or ID card).
 The returning board will provide each voter with a specially marked envelope initialled by the court representative and stamped by the board as well as a full set of ballot papers for all party lists.

 Voters who are physically incapable of performing the above tasks are entitled to turn to the court representative or to a member of the returning board for assistance.
 These persons are obliged to provide such assistance to voters.
 Voters are prohibited from placing ballot papers in the ballot box: a) if not placed within the specially marked envelope or if the envelope is unsealed and b) if the voter has not first pulled the curtain around the polling booth.